Welcome to our website!

 Travel to Singapore

-Travel from Belgium to Singapore is again possible for vaccinated travellers.
+Travel from Belgium to Singapore is again possible for all travellers.
 The conditions for access to the territory of Singapore can be found on the website of the Singaporean Immigration (ICA).

 The Embassy of Belgium is open to the public upon appointment only between 8:30AM and 12AM and between 1:30PM and 4PM.